About Engagement Fellowships

-- if desired, access to office space and facilities at the Wellcome Trust for the duration of the Fellowship, as well as membership of the Wellcome Collection club, Henry's
+- access to office space and facilities at the Wellcome Trust for the duration of the Fellowship, as well as membership of the Wellcome Collection club, Henry’s

-- where appropriate, opportunities to work with Wellcome Trust staff to develop project ideas.
+- opportunities to work with Wellcome Trust staff to develop project ideas, where appropriate

 Preliminary applications should be made in writing (preferably submitted by email to firstname.lastname@example.org), and must include:

-- a statement from the applicant of no more than 200 words about what they would do with an Engagement Fellowship
+A statement from the applicant of no more than 200 words about what they would do with a Engagement Fellowship

-- a CV from the applicant of no more than 2 sides of A4 (Arial 11 or similar)
+A CV from the applicant of no more than two sides of A4 (Arial 11 point or similar)

-- a reference, from either an academic nominator affiliated to a university in the UK or Republic of Ireland or from an employer, of no more than 1 side of A4 including:
+A reference, from either an academic nominator affiliated to a university in the UK or Republic of Ireland or from an employer, of no more than one side of A4, including:

-- how long and in what capacity they have known the candidate (referees are expected to have known the candidate for at least two years)
+- how long and in what capacity the referee has known the applicant (at least two years is expected

-- a statement on what they consider to be the candidate's outstanding characteristics that would make them suitable for the Fellowship
+- a statement on what the referee considers to be the applicant’s outstanding characteristics that would make them suitable for the Fellowship

-- a statement on what they think the candidate would gain from the Fellowship, in particular how it would influence their position in the public engagement community.
+- a statement on what the referee thinks the applicant would gain from the Fellowship, in particular how it would influence their position in the public engagement community.

 215 Euston Road